Remote State Anxiety Detection and Monitoring Using Multimodal Wearables Sensors (RAD-Wear)

 Autonomous Morphing Bed Mattress for ALS patients with Limited Movement Ability

 ALS (Amyotrophic Lateral Sclerosis) is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 The progressive degeneration of the motor neurons in ALS eventually leads to their demise.
-When the motor neurons die, the ability of the brain to initiate and control muscle movement is lost which will lead to the muscles weakness, disability, and eventually death.
-Patients with limited movement ability, e.g., caused by advanced-stage ALS, frailty due to to aging, obesity, coma, or spinal cord injury, are not able to independently adjust their body position to relieve pressure ulcers.
+When the motor neurons die, the ability of the brain to initiate and control muscle movement is lost which will lead to muscle weakness, disability, and eventually death.
+Patients with limited movement ability, e.g., caused by advanced-stage ALS, frailty due to aging, obesity, coma, or spinal cord injury, are not able to independently adjust their body position to relieve pressure ulcers.
 The standard of care is to use passive or active pressure-relieving bed mattresses and frequent repositioning to help alleviate pressure ulcers.
-The manually-intensive repositioning, transferring and lifting of patients can result in patient injuries (abrasions, falls) and are a leading cause of musculoskeletal injury to caregivers.
+The manually-intensive repositioning, transferring, and lifting of patients can result in patient injuries (abrasions, falls) and are a leading cause of musculoskeletal injury to caregivers.
 Currently-available active bed mattresses provide pressure relief to large body regions, but cannot target offloading of specific pressure ulcer locations.

 For this project, I’m working with my labmate, Sandra.
-The goal is to characterize and understand the behavior of a type of pneumatic soft actuators called air bladders.
+The goal is to characterize and understand the behavior of a type of pneumatic soft actuator called air bladders.
 We have developed a CNC heat-sealing machine which we use to fabricate soft TPU (extensible) and Nylon TPU-coated (non-extensible) air bladders.
 So far, we have done a series of pressure-displacement experiments on both single and stacked air bladders in different sizes and shapes to understand how the height of the air bladders changes as a function of its internal pressure while it is inflated, and how various design variables such as the air bladder size, shape, material, manufacturing technique, etc. affect the displacement-pressure relationship.
 Meanwhile, we are working on developing simple analytical models of air bladders as well.
-The results of characterization experiments and analytical modellings can be used as design guidelines for engineers to better design pneumatic soft actuators for different applications such as designing soft wearable devices.
+The results of characterization experiments and analytical modelings can be used as design guidelines for engineers to better design pneumatic soft actuators for different applications such as designing soft wearable devices.

 Medical Training Arm Simulator Project